 This document covers how to customize the elements that are displayed in the Traffic Sources section of the Google Analytics reporting interface.
 Google Analytics tracks traffic to your website from two basic referring sources:

 From an unpaid search engine results link, a referral from another website (such as a blog), and direct traffic.

-From AdWords, paid search engine keywords, or non-Adwords providers.
+From Google Ads, paid search engine keywords, or non-Google Ads providers.

 After a user reaches your site from one of these sources, that user's visit is tagged with a campaign tracking cookie as coming from that source.